 Hike In The Rainforest

 St. Lucia’s rainforests are spread over more than 19,000 acres of the island.
 You can take a strenuous hike into Edmund Forest Reserve which is accessible from Fond St. Jacques which is just east of Soufrière.
-It will take three or four hours and the reward for this hiking is a close-up view of exotic flowers and plants, valleys, and distant views of mountains and the sea.
-The mile-long trail through Barre de l’Isle Forest Reserve which is closer to Castries is an easy hike with similarly spectacular views.
+It will take three or four hours.
+The reward for this hiking is a close-up view of exotic flowers and plants, valleys, and distant views of mountains and the sea.
+The mile-long trail through Barre de l’Isle Forest Reserve.
+That is closer to Castries is an easy hike with similarly spectacular views.
 You’ll need the permission of the Forestry Department and guide for either hike.

 Thank you for visiting Travelila.
 Have a happy journey!